Skip to content

 Remediation🔗

-In general, users should use for Github Actions environment files (like GITHUB_PATH and GITHUB_OUTPUT) instead of using workflow commands.
+In general, users should use for GitHub Actions environment files (like GITHUB_PATH and GITHUB_OUTPUT) instead of using workflow commands.

 insecure-commands